-Let head back to the basics of TCP to understand some of the issues with very high speed TCP.
+Let's return to the basics of TCP to understand some of the variables with very-high-speed TCP.
 TCP operates in one of two states, that of slow start and congestion avoidance.

-Slow start mode is TCP's initial mode of operation in any session, as well as its 'reset' mode.
-In this mode, TCP sends two packets in response to each ack packet that advances the sender's window.
-In approximate terms (delayed acks notwithstanding) this allows TCP to double its sending rate in each successive lossless round trip time interval.
-The rate increase is exponential, effectively doubling each round trip time (RTT) interval, and the rate increase is bursty, effectively sending data into the network at twice the bottleneck capacity during this phase.
+• Slow start mode is the initial mode of operation of TCP in any session, as well as its "reset" mode.
+In this mode, TCP sends two packets in response to each ACK packet that advances the sender's window.
+In approximate terms (delayed ACKs notwithstanding), this mode allows TCP to double its sending rate in each successive lossless round-trip-time (RTT) interval.
+The rate increase is exponential, effectively doubling each RTT interval, and the rate increase is bursty, effectively sending data into the network at twice the bottleneck capacity during this phase.

-The issue about sending data into the network at two the bottleneck data speed is one that is derived form the 'ack clocking' property of TCP.
-Disregarding the complications of the delayed ack protocol for a second, a TCP receiver will generate a new ack packet each time a packet arrives at the receiver.
-The sending rate of the acks is, in effect, the same as the receiving rate for the data packets.
-Assuming a one-way data transfer, so that ack packets in the reverse direction are minimally sized, and assuming minimal jitter on the reverse path from the receiver back to the sender, then the arrival rate of acks at the sender is comparable to the arrival rate of data packets at the receiver.
-In other words, the return ack rate is comparable to the bottleneck capacity of the forward network path from sender to receiver.
-Sending two packets per received ack is effectively sending packets into the network at twice the bottleneck capacity.
-At the bottleneck point the switching unit will receive twice the amount of data than it can transmit to the output device over a period that corresponds to the bandwidth delay product of the bottleneck link.
+Sending data into the network at twice the bottleneck data speed is possible because of the "ACK clocking" property of TCP.
+Disregarding the complications of the TCP delayed ACK mechanism for a second, a TCP receiver generates a new ACK packet each time a packet arrives at the receiver.
+The sending rate of the ACKs is, in effect, the same as the receiving rate for the data packets.
+Assuming a one-way data transfer, so that ACK packets in the reverse direction are of minimal size, and assuming minimal jitter on the reverse path from the receiver back to the sender, the arrival rate of ACKs at the sender is comparable to the arrival rate of data packets at the receiver.
+In other words, the return ACK rate is comparable to the bottleneck capacity of the forward network path from sender to receiver.
+Sending two packets per received ACK is effectively sending packets into the network at twice the bottleneck capacity.
+At the bottleneck point the switching unit receives twice the amount of data than it can transmit to the output device over a period that corresponds to the delay-bandwidth product of the bottleneck link.
 Hence the comment that TCP is a bursty protocol, particularly at startup.
-For this reason TCP tends to operate more effectively across network switching elements that are generously endowed with memory, or have, for each output port a buffer capacity roughly equal to the delay bandwidth product of the link that is attached to that port.
+For this reason TCP tends to operate more effectively across network switching elements that are generously endowed with memory, or have for each output port a buffer capacity roughly equal to the delay-bandwidth product of the link that is attached to that port.

-In the other operating mode, that of congestion avoidance, TCP sends an additional segment of data for each loss-free round trip time interval.
-This is an additive rate increase rather than exponential, increasing the sender's speed at the constant rate of one segment per round trip time interval.
+• In the other operating mode, that of congestion avoidance, TCP sends an additional segment of data for each loss-free round-trip time interval.
+This increase is additive rather than exponential, increasing the sender's speed at the constant rate of one segment per RTT interval.

-TCP will undertake a state transition upon the detection of packet loss.
-Small scale packet loss (of the order of 1 or 2 packets per loss event) will cause TCP to halve its sending rate and enter congestion avoidance mode, irrespective of whether it was in this mode already.
-Repetition of this cycle gives the classic saw tooth pattern of TCP behaviour, and the related derivation of TCP performance as a function of packet loss rate.
-Longer sustained packet loss events will cause TCP to stop using the current session parameters and recommence the congestion control session using the restart window size and enter the slow start control mode once again.
+TCP undertakes a state transition upon the detection of packet loss.
+Small-scale packet loss (of the order of 1 or 2 packets per loss event) causes TCP to halve its sending rate and enter congestion avoidance mode, irrespective of whether it was in this mode already.
+Repetition of this cycle gives the classic sawtooth pattern of TCP behavior, and the related derivation of TCP performance as a function of packet loss rate.
+Longer sustained packet loss events cause TCP to stop using the current session parameters, recommence the congestion control session using the restart window size, and enter the slow start control mode once again.
+(See Figure 1).

-Figure 1 - TCP Behaviour
+Figure 1: TCP Behavior

-But what happens when two systems are at opposite sides of a continent with a high speed path between them?
-How long does it take for a single TCP session to get up to a data transfer rate of 10Gbps?
-Can a single session operate at a sustained rate of 10Gbps?
+But what happens when two systems are at opposite sides of a continent with a high-speed path between them?
+How long does it take for a single TCP session to get up to a data transfer rate of 10 Gbps?
+Can a single session operate at a sustained rate of 10 Gbps?